CobbledSteel/eecs206a-cosim/docs/source/cosim.rst

 that the SoCs used onboard UAVs are comparable in scale to those previously designed at the ADEPT Lab at UC Berkeley.

-In our project we plan on simulating a drone's hardware and software stack, along with a physical design to be used as a reference implementation.
-While we have not selected a physical drone at this point, we plan on implementing a design that implements the computers, actuators, and sensors as depicted in
+In our project we focus on simulating a drone's hardware and software stack, along with a physical design to be used as a reference implementation.
+While we implemented a design that implements the computers, actuators, and sensors as depicted in
-Figure [1] In this configuration, we plan to have both the flight controller and companion computer on-board the drone, as this design point has more interesting constraints for the companion computer SoC.
-A possible candidate drone for this project is the ASPLOS21-Drone, an open source drone released with detailed assembly documentation [12].
+Figure [1] In this configuration, we have both the flight controller and companion computer on-board the drone, as this design point has more interesting constraints for the companion computer SoC.
+We use ASPLOS21-Drone for physical prototyping drone in this project, which is an open source drone released with detailed assembly documentation [12].
 In addition to the hardware, a preliminary draft of the software stack we plan on running on both the flight controller